waltligon/orangefs/doc/design/state-machine.md

 name of the next state and the return code that is used to select that transition.

-Alternatively a state can specify another \"nested\" state machine rather than a state action, in which case this new state machine is executed as a subroutine.
+Alternatively a state can specify another "nested" state machine rather than a state action, in which case this new state machine is executed as a subroutine.
 Upon return, the nested state machine returns to the calling state machine.
 A state can also specify that multiple instances of a state machine will be executed concurrently.
 When all of the concurrent state machines have returned the caller continues.

 Transitions can specify another state in the same machine, or to return from a nested state machine, or to terminate the current state machine.